-This should be at the core of every 1:1 (read my guide to data-driven 1:1s) and should be recalculated every 3 months or so to account for changing skill levels and conversions.
+This should be at the core of every 1:1 (read our guide to data-driven 1:1s) and should be recalculated every 3 months or so to account for changing skill levels and conversions.

 Successful sales pipeline management doesn’t happen overnight.
 But by taking the steps to ensure your salespeople are generating enough (value and volume) of the right composition of pipeline, with enough time to hit revenue targets, you’re on the path to sales pipeline management success.